TodePond/TodePondDotCom/sky/sharing-scrappy-fiddles-is-hard/readme.md

 <br>

-I mean... this should be obvious, right?
-If sharing scrappy fiddles was easy, then we wouldn't need to normalise it!
+If sharing scrappy fiddles was easy, then we wouldn't need to normalise it.

 *When* sharing scrappy fiddles is easy, then we will have finally normalised it.